engineer1982/Machine-Learning-Lottery-Prediction/README.md

 # Machine-Learning-Lottery-Prediction
-Machine Learning code in Python/Tensor Flow.
+Machine Learning code in Python/Keras.

 This is just an exercise to put in practice the knowledge learned in Deep Learning Specialization at Coursera (Andrew Ng).